-Now, for those folks who haven’t heard of a rivel, it’s just a rustic dumpling or noodle, similar to spaetzle.
+Now, for those folks who haven’t heard of a rivel, it’s just a small rustic dumpling or noodle, similar to spaetzle.
 And if you’re thinking that homemade noodles take a little too much effort, let me assure you that rivels are very simple and take very little effort.
-The ingredients are just a little flour, egg, and a pinch of salt.
+The ingredients are just a little flour, an egg, and a pinch of salt.
 So easy.

 I’ve included instructions for cooking the chicken and making the broth in a big stockpot or Dutch oven, but if you have a favorite way of preparing a whole chicken with broth (like in a slow cooker or Instant Pot) go right ahead and do it that way.
 I sometimes make my chicken the day before in my slow cooker, and then just refrigerate the meat and broth until the next day when I’m ready to make the soup.
-(Sometimes a just little meal prep makes life a whole lot easier!)
+(Sometimes just a little meal prep makes life a whole lot easier!)

 Cook’s Tips:

-- If you prefer all white meat instead of a whole chicken, substitute 4 split chicken breasts for a whole chicken.
+- If you prefer all-white meat instead of a whole chicken, substitute 4 split chicken breasts for a whole chicken.
 I don’t recommend using boneless, skinless chicken breasts because the meat will be tougher and won’t result in a flavorful broth.

 - If it’s summer and sweet corn is in season, I love to use fresh sweet corn kernels cut off the cob.
 If all you have is frozen or canned corn, that will work just fine, too.